 This analysis sketches some of H4FY's cost implications during the two years a youth is in the program.
 It does not speak to savings earned after the end of the program.
-Some homeless youth become homeless adults.
-If, by helping youth find and keep a home, HF4Y shifts a youth's trajectory away from long-term homelessness, H4FY will save much more than a figure calculated only inside two years.
+Some homeless youth become homeless adults.144 If, by helping youth find and keep a home, HF4Y shifts a youth's trajectory away from long-term homelessness, H4FY will save much more than a figure calculated only inside two years.

-\ A person working thirty hours a week at minimum wage will fall into the lowest income tax bracket.
+^{} A person working thirty hours a week at minimum wage will fall into the lowest income tax bracket.
 The 2018 minimum federal rate is 15%.
 The 2018 federal basic amount is \$11,635.
 The 2018 population-weighted average minimum rate across all provinces and territories is 8.59%.
 The 2018 population-weighted average basic personal amount is \$12,342.
-We estimated an employed youth's tax bill by a) subtracting the federal basic amount from her thirty-hour-a-week, minimum-wage income and multiplying the remainder by the federal minimum rate, b) subtracting the provincial / territorial basic amount from her income and multiplying the remainder by the provincial / territorial minimum rate, and c) adding the two amounts together.
+We estimated an employed youth's tax bill by a) subtracting the federal basic amount from her thirty-hour-a-week, minimum-wage income and multiplying the remainder by the federal minimum rate, b) subtracting the provincial / territorial basic amount from her two amounts together.